DENVER — Vice President Mike Pence made a brief stop in Colorado to speak at a luncheon hosted by a conservative super PAC.

-The vice president landed at Buckley Air Force Base in Aurora just after 11 a.m., greeting and taking pictures with a few dozen service members who gathered for the arrival.
+The vice president landed at Buckley Air Force Base in Aurora just after 11 a.m. and greeted and took pictures with about 200 military members who gathered for the arrival.